-While fare revenue is generally a small proportion of operators' total revenue, we have considered operators' ability to continue to recover efficient costs after the proposed reduction in maximum fares.
+While fare revenue is generally a small proportion of operators' total revenue, we have considered operators' ability to continue to recover efficient costs under the new maximum fares.

 The service contracts provide a contract price adjustment mechanism which is triggered by material changes in fares.
 The mechanism provides that an operator and TfNSW will agree to an adjustment that reflects the impact of the change in fare revenue.
 Two conditions must be met before the parties are required to agree to an adjustment: